gvwilson/sdxpy/src/func/index.md

 In contrast,
 most programming languages used [%g lexical_scoping "lexical scoping" %], which figures out what a variable name refers to based on the structure of the program text.
+The former is easier to implement (which is why we've chosen it);
+the latter is easier to understand, particularly in large programs.
+[%b Nystrom2021 %] has an excellent step-by-step explanation of how to build lexical scoping.

 </div>